 Handwritten Notes & Email Marketing

 Everyone gets marketing messages in their email inbox.
-Although some of these messages are spam, many people actually rely on email marketing to hear about important sales and stay in touch with their favorite brands.
+Although some messages are spam, many rely on email marketing to hear about important sales and stay in touch with their favorite brands.
 Whether you run a small B2B company or a large eCommerce store, your email campaign might quickly become a core part of your overall marketing strategy.